 Tethys is a temporal-spatial database that was built through a collaboratively funded project through the National Oceanographic Partnership Program aimed at storing the metadata (e.g. latitude, longitude, recorder ID, acoustic detections, GPS tracklines) associated with both the data collection and analysis side of our work.
 Dr. Marie Roch, at San Diego State University is the mastermind behind the database and several scientists from various NMFS science centers as well as those from Scripps Institution of Oceanography served as the beta users to help work out the kinks.
 Further development work is still needed but this was a good first step.

-We are working with NOAA's National Geophysical Data Center (NGDC) on a pilot project to work out what is needed and how much it costs to store passive acoustic recordings for the long term.
-As part of this pilot project, both the NEFSC and the National Marine Mammal Laboratory will provide a small amount of passive acoustic recordings for NGDC to trial and work out how to handle this type of data.
-The Mission of NOAA's NGDC is to provide long-term scientific data stewardship for the Nation's geophysical data, ensuring quality, integrity, and accessibility.
+We are working with NOAA's National Centers for Environmental Information (NCEI) on a pilot project to work out what is needed and how much it costs to store passive acoustic recordings for the long term.
+As part of this pilot project, both the NEFSC and the National Marine Mammal Laboratory will provide a small amount of passive acoustic recordings for NCEI to trial and work out how to handle this type of data.
+The Mission of NOAA's NCEI is to provide long-term scientific data stewardship for the Nation's geophysical data, ensuring quality, integrity, and accessibility.
 Once this pilot project is completed we are hoping to find resources and include other federal agencies into this undertaking with the aim of providing a venue for long term passive acoustic data storage.